-Pressure Cooker BBQ Ribs are a super easy fall off the bone tender dinner and tailgating idea with a delicious spicy date sweetened (no added Sugar) BBQ sauce for the win.
+Pressure Cooker BBQ Ribs are a super easy fall off the bone tender dinner or tailgating idea with a delicious spicy date paste sweetened (no added Sugar) BBQ sauce for the win.

-When you are low on time but want big flavors without all the added sugar, you are going to love our Pressure cooker BBQ Ribs.
-Fall off the bone, lip smacking, finger licking good BBQ baby back pork ribs have it all going on.
+When you are low on time but want big flavors without all the added sugar, you are going to love our Instant Pot BBQ Ribs.
+Fall off the bone, lip smacking, finger licking good baby back ribs have it all going on.

 There is no added sugar.
 The BBQ sauce is lightly sweetened with date paste and the natural sweetness from caramelized onions.